kraftbj/genesis-enews-extended/readme.txt

 1. In Appearance->Widgerts, add Genesis eNews Extended widget to any sidebar.
 1. Using the mailing list contact form code provided by your vendor, add the form action URL, the form field ID for the e-mail field and any hidden fields (not all services use them) into the widget options.
 1. Verify it works!

-Note: If you are using the first and last name fields, you will need to edit your styles.css.
-The fields use the ID subbox1 and subbox2 as some themes provide e-mail icons in the form field (which wouldn't make sense in every box).
+1. If first/last name fields are added, modifying styles.css may be required.

 == Frequently Asked Questions ==

 = What services work with this plugin? =

-I've only tested this with MailChimp, but should work with most mailing list services.
+Feedburner, MailChimp, Aweber, FeedBlitz and Constant Contact are confirmed to work, but it should work with almost all services.
 If you have tested this with other services, please [contact me](http://brandonkraft.com/contact/)

+= I need help!
+Where I can get it? =

+"Official" tutorials will be maintained on the [plugin's website](http://www.brandonkraft.com/contrib/plugins/genesis-enews-extended/).

+Questions can be asked at the [WordPress.org Support Forum](http://wordpress.org/support/plugin/genesis-enews-extended) for this plugin.

+== Screenshots ==
+1. Example of the plugin in use on a site running Streamline 2.0.
+2. Widget setting screen.

 == Changelog ==

+= 0.2 =
+* Adds first and last name field support

+= 0.1.4 =
+* Adds l18n support for other languages (thanks David Decker!)
+* Adds German translation (thanks David Decker!)

+= 0.1.3 =
+* Adds Feedburner support in anticipation of Genesis 1.9
+* Security and translation updates

+= 0.1.2 =
+* Modifies class name to work with more StudioPress themes.

+= 0.1.1 =
+* Adds "Hidden Fields" widget setting to make widget compatible with more mailing services.

 = 0.1 =
 * Inital release.

-= 0.1.1 =
-* Adds "Hidden Fields" widget setting to make widget compatible with more mailing services.

-= 0.1.2 =
-* Modifies class name to work with more StudioPress themes.

-= 0.2 =
-* Adds first/last name fields (CSS ID subbox1 and subbox2)

 == Upgrade Notice ==